GeethaSri789/DOSEGuardian-Intelligent-Pill-Taking-Assistant/README.md

-# 💊 DoseGuardian – Intelligent Pill-Taking Assistant
+# 💊 Dose Guardian – Intelligent Pill-Taking Assistant

-DoseGuardian is an embedded-system–based intelligent medication reminder and monitoring system.
+Dose Guardian is an embedded-system–based intelligent medication reminder and monitoring system.
 It is designed to help patients—especially elderly people and those under long-term treatment—take their prescribed medicines on time and avoid missed doses.

 ---

 ## 🧠 Problem Statement
 Many patients forget or skip their medication schedules, which can lead to serious health complications and reduced treatment effectiveness.
-DoseGuardian solves this problem by using a microcontroller-based reminder system with real-time alerts and user acknowledgment.
+Dose Guardian solves this problem by using a microcontroller-based reminder system with real-time alerts and user acknowledgment.

 ---